deathwatchgaming/Unity-FPS-Crosshair/Assets/DWG/UBRS/Resources/UI/Crosshair/Info/CrosshairReadMe.txt

 Speed: 7.5

-* NOTE: as noted earlier in Step 6, if you notice this step, Step 9, does not mention the optional: Cross Center (Image) in the script setup.
+* NOTE: as noted earlier in Step 6, if you notice this step, Step 9 mentions the optional: Cross Center (Image) in the script setup.

   ie:

   Cross Center: Cross Center (Image)

- as that is optional and as noted before that part of the script is commented out and in order to use such, those commented out section would need to be uncommented.
+ as noted in step 6 this is optional and as noted before that part of the script is un-commented & in order to not use such, those un-commented out sections would need to be commented out.
 Hopefully that makes sense.

 -----------------------------------------------------------------------------------